pt9999/fixlang_minilib/doc/lib/text/regexp/regexp_nfa.md

 ## module RegExpNFA

+NFA (Nondeterministic Finite Automaton).
 This is internal module of `RegExp`.

-NFA (Nondeterministic Finite Automaton)

 For details, see web pages below.
 - https://swtch.com/~rsc/regexp/regexp1.html